Skip to main content

 Result

-Hesitancy rates in research are shown to be associated with hospitalization rates, and occurred during the COVID-19 pandemic, suggesting that individuals facing higher health risks may be underrepresented in studies with low incentives.
+Participant hesitancy rates in research are shown to be associated with hospitalization rates.
+This association was also observed during the COVID-19 pandemic, suggesting individuals facing higher health risks may participate less in studies with low incentives.
+High incentives in studies encourage active participation and can therefore, minimize gaps in participation.

 Project Director